-- 1. If the deploy configuration is not editable, make it editable as described in Editing a Project. - In the Deploy Configuration tree, select the deploy configuration and, in the right pane, select the Projects to Deploy tab.
+1. In the Deploy Configurations tree, select the deploy configuration and, in the right pane, select the Projects to Deploy tab.

-Figure 122: Deploy configuration with projects to deploy
+Figure 119: Deploy configuration with projects to deploy

 The Projects to Deploy tab displays existing projects to deploy of the selected deploy configuration.